 Residents and their families are encouraged to openly communicate with staff to discuss any concerns or issues that may arise.
 There is also a suggestion box provided and yes, we do appreciate both positive and negative feedback.

-Should you wish to make enquiries regarding residential care for a loved one, please contact the Aged Care Unit Manager, Anne Harrison.
+Should you wish to make enquiries regarding residential care for a loved one, or obtain the orientation booklet, please contact the Aged Care Unit Manager, Anne Harrison.

 Activities are regularly provided by a qualified Lifestyle and Wellbeing Coordinator and staff to stimulate and enhance our resident’s lives.